(traditional coffee houses), especially coffee houses in Vienna

 , are relics from a bygone era, when artists, politicians, bohemians and army officers convened there to read, philosophise, play chess and engage in intellectual duels while sipping carefully brewed cups of coffee.

-Every Kaffeehaus is different, but certain rules and regulations are honoured everywhere.
-For example, if you order a single drink you can stay at the Kaffeehaus as long as you wish, making it a viable second home.
-A useful rule of thumb: the more newspapers, games and regulars, the better the Kaffeehaus.
+.
+For example, if you order a single drink you can stay at the Kaffeehaus as long as you would like, making it a viable second home.
+A useful rule of thumb: the more newspapers, games and regulars, the better the Kaffeehaus

 will top up for free, even long after you have finished your coffee.